Estimated reading time: 4 minutes

 3. Office Distractions

-Part of the reason schools have kids wear uniforms is to minimize the distractions that come with some styles of clothing.
+Part of the reason schools have kids wear uniforms is to minimize the distractions that come with some clothing styles.

-The same is true in any kind of office setting.
+The same is true in any office setting.

-Whether it is clothes that fit too tightly, shows a little too much skin or is dirty and not well-groomed, all of these things can create distractions in the workplace.
+Whether it is clothes that fit too tightly, shows a little too much skin, or are dirty and not well-groomed, all of these things can create distractions in the workplace.

 4. Consistency in Application